 Towards resilient cities, communities and individuals: Cutting across the top-down-bottom-up dichotomy through citizen initiatives in everyday transport practices and planning

-Tommy is a first-year DPhil student at the Transport Studies Unit (TSU) and St Anne's College.
+Tommy is a DPhil student at the Transport Studies Unit (TSU) and St Anne's College.
 He has recently completed an MA in Transport Policy and Planning at the University of Hong Kong and holds a BEng (Hons) in Civil Engineering from the Hong Kong Polytechnic University.
 Previously, he has worked as a traffic engineer and academic researcher in Hong Kong.
 His doctoral research at TSU will focus on transport resilience within the context of citizen initiatives in Hong Kong.

 Tommy's research can be situated at the intersection of transport geography, urban planning, and traffic engineering.
 Empirically the focus is usually on the everyday mobilities of people and can be organised around five general concerns: